GShwartz/Week-6/README.md

   #### Validation Stage
     1. Arguments - Checks if any argument was entered to the command, if not, prompt on execute.
 	2. Nodes - Checks if input is higher than 1. (minimum 2 nodes)
-    2. IP Address - Checks if the IP address is valid
-    3. ENV file - Checks if the env file passed from the CLI exists.
+    2. ENV file - Checks if the env file passed from the CLI exists.
        (maybe you forgot to copy it? if that's the case, re-check your env settings before copying)
-	4. Playbook file - Checks if the playbook file passed from the CLI exists.
+    3. Playbook file - Checks if the playbook file passed from the CLI exists.

   #### Runtime Stage
   1. Update & Upgrade OS packages